 The right fellowship or grant can do exactly that.
 They are marketing opportunities that get your name and music in front of a consortium of connected industry players, and they’re networking opportunities, helping you develop relationships and collaborations with artists from all over the world.
 And here’s the other thing about applying to grants and fellowships: You may not win one on your first or second try, but just applying is a great opportunity to get constructive feedback on your musical work and application writing skills.
 Grantmaking institutions will often work with the applicants to help you write stronger applications year after year, maximizing your chances of success and offering feedback that almost always leads to improvement.

 At Soundfly, we’re of course firm believers in the power of constructive and supportive feedback.
-Through both our Mainstage online courses and our Headliners Club program, you’ll be able to spend up to 8 weeks working with a professional coach on your musical skills and business practices, whether your goal is to learn and improve, or to gather honest feedback and support.
+Through our in-depth 1:1 mentorship program, you’ll be able to spend up to 8 weeks working with a professional coach on your musical skills and business practices, whether your goal is to learn and improve, or to gather honest feedback and support.

 Today, we’ve compiled 15 incredible opportunities that just might be the perfect fit for you and your music.
 Check them out below and good luck!

 Berklee College of Music needs no introduction — but did you know they offer funded fellowships for grad students?
 They have a few different ones, including BerkleeICE Fellowships which fund internships with select employers in new media, tech, and various creative industries, Global Fellowships which support internships abroad at nontraditional music companies (how amazing does that sound?!), and Wachter Fellowships which supports experiential learning and networking opportunities in Los Angeles.

 They also have funded programs specifically for Berklee grad students, including year-long opportunities at Berklee’s Boston and Spain campuses, and semester-long teaching opportunities at Berklee partner schools around the world.